plugandpay/tbc-credit-card-payment-gateway-php-lib/README.md

 Making payment work on your website is a pain!
 So to make everyones' life a bit easier we are sharing the
-Georgian TBC payment gateway on GitHub.
+Georgian TBC payment gateway sdk on GitHub.

 Have fun :)